LeoSan/CursosHabilidadesBlandas2022/04_English/Ingles/Intermediate Complementary/04_CursoInglesIntermedioparaTrabajo.md

 7.
 Can expresses...
-possibility  ---- ability  ---- permission
+possibility  ---- ability  ---- permission --- all above
 REPASAR CLASE

 8.